andhikatrihazra/Himatic_Competition-Inventory/README.md

 # 🌟 Himatic Competition Season 1

-### 🏆 Andhika Tri Hazra - TUAN MUD Team
+### 🏆 Andhika Tri Hazra - TUAN MUDA Team

 Welcome to the official repository for **Himatic Competition Season 1**!
-This project showcases the work of the TUAN MUD Team, led by Andhika Tri Hazra.
+This project showcases the work of the TUAN MUDA Team,by Andhika Tri Hazra.
 Below are the steps to get started.

 ---